WasabiMushyPeas/E28-Turbo/README.md

 ### Wastegate

 A Quality Wastegate is recommended.
 The I am using the SUM-260072 from summit racing.
+A good starting point for the wastegate spring is 14psi.

 ### Blow Off Valve